NeLy-EPFL/DeepFly3D/README.md

 >>> dict_keys([0, 1, 2, 3, 4, 5, 6, 'points3d', 'points2d', 'points3d_wo_procrustes', 'camera_ordering', 'heatmap_confidence'])
 ```
 ## Points2D

+Detected 2D keypoints are hold under d['points2d'], which is a 4 dimensional tensor.
+Points2D has the following format: [CAMERA, TIME, JOINT, 2].
+In order to read the 2D points corresponding to camera c and time t and joint j, you can do d['points2d'][c, t, j].
+The points are in the (row, column) format.

 You can also visualize which keypoints in results belongs to which keypoints on the animal:
 ```python
 import matplotlib.pyplot as plt